 You’ve found THAT special person, and it’s been a giddy couple of months.
 The experience is so beautiful; you never want it to end.
 You can even hear wedding bells ringing in your ears each time you listen to your partner speak.
 Along comes the weeny little voice of worry, or is it reason?
 Should you plunge into it?
 You only met, isn’t it too soon?
-When to get married?
-Questions, questions and you have no answers.
+How long dating before marriage?
+Questions, questions, and you have no answers.

 Almost everyone has been there.
 One minute you’re sure you’ve met the one you want to spend the rest of your life with.
 The next minute, you’re worried you don’t know them well enough.
 But how long should you be with someone before you're confident enough to take the next step with them?
 Is it even necessary to wait?
 In this post, we’ll help you make sense of these questions.